webplatform/docs/tutorials/mobile_offline/index.md

 So how do we solve this problem?
 It is not simple, but there are steps that you can take today that will let your users use your app whereever they are.
 Some of these steps have direct solutions implemented in HTML; some will require you to implement some logic, all will help you build a better app.

-==Cache your assets==
+## Cache your assets

 Users are conditioned to not enter a URL when they are not online because they know they will get an error page.
 But it doesn't have to be this way.
 It is possible to build applications that will load even when there is no Internet connection.

 You should build your application to present a consistent UI to your users so that even if they are offline, they can still see and use some of your application.
 This will allow you to detect presence of a network connection and inform the user of the connection requirements of your application in a graceful, friendly manner.

-Following our [http://www.html5rocks.com/tutorials/appcache/beginner/ AppCache tutorial], you will see that it is pretty easy to get this into existing apps.
+Following our [AppCache tutorial](http://www.html5rocks.com/tutorials/appcache/beginner/), you will see that it is pretty easy to get this into existing apps.
 Your application will include a link to a manifest file, and that manifest file will contain all the files that encompass your application.

     CACHE:
     /js/logic.js
     /js/options.js
     /images/loading.png
     /css/main.css

 The browser then ensures that these assets are cached offline until the next time that the manifest file is updated.

-==Detecting network connectivity==
+## Detecting network connectivity

 Now that you can make your app load and present a consistent interface to your users even when you are offline, you need to detect when there is Internet connectivity.
 This is especially important if your app needs an Internet connection to function properly.